Kumaarashi: Professional wrestling career

-Independent circuit (2011–present)
+Independent circuit (2015–present)

-Suzuki has made freelance work ever since he started his career, competing in various promotions from the Japanese independent scene.
+Suzuki has done freelance work ever since he started his career, competing in various promotions from the Japanese independent scene.
 At 2AW Grand Slam In TKP Garden City Chiba, an event promoted by Active Advance Pro Wrestling on July 31, 2022, he unsuccessfully challenged Kengo Mashimo for the 2AW Openweight Championship.
 At Tenryu Project Wrestle And Romance Vol. 10, an event promoted by Tenryu Project on February 16, 2023, he teamed up with Masayuki Kono and Yusuke Kodama to defeat Kohei Sato, Mizuki Watase, and Rey Paloma in a six-man tag team match.

 All Japan Pro Wrestling (2016–2022)

-Doi is also known for his tenure with All Japan Pro Wrestling.
+Suzuki is also known for his tenure with All Japan Pro Wrestling.
 He made his debut in the company on the first night of the AJPW Raising an Army Memorial Series 2016 on October 9, where he teamed up with Koji Doi to defeat Nextream (Naoya Nomura and Yuma Aoyagi).
 During his time with the promotion, he chased for various titles and took part of the "Total Eclipse" stable led by Jake Lee and formed a sub-tag team with his old Wrestle-1 tag team partner Koji Doi.
 At AJPW Raising An Army Memorial Series on October 2, 2022, he and Doi unsuccessfully challenged Gungnir Of Anarchy (Ryuki Honda and Shotaro Ashino) for the World Tag Team Championship.

 Suzuki competed in the promotion's biggest yearly series of events, the "AJPW New Year Wars".
 On the first night of the 2021 edition from January 2, he teamed up with Koji Doi as a sub-group of the "Enfants Terribles" in a losing effort against Evolution (Dan Tamura and Hikaru Sato).
 On the second night, he and Doi unsuccessfully challenged Purple Haze (Izanagi and Zeus) for the All Asia Tag Team Championship.
 On the second night of the 2022 edition from January 3, he teamed up with his "Total Eclipse" stablemates Koji Doi and Ryuki Honda in a losing effort against Abdullah Kobayashi, Daisuke Sekimoto and Ryuji Ito.